 Gipson added in a following email that the sign “[representing] our best understanding of the purpose of all of the windows when they were installed” would be placed by the ARCH window, on a date to be shortly decided.

 T he students involved with the issue created a group known as Students for Asian History Awareness to promote awareness and discussion of the issue.
-Their most recent event, an held on April 3, brought together many diverse opinions on what to do with the stained glass window.
+Their most recent event, an information panel and discussion forum held on April 3, brought together many diverse opinions on what to do with the stained glass window.

 Some members of SAHA still advocate for complete removal of the offensive symbol in the stained glass, but Lim said she was willing to work with the University on the compromise consisting of educational signs.
 However, Lim said students left the meeting clearly disappointed and as she put it, “a little betrayed.”

 Lim says SAHA plans to reach out to other student organizations on campus to get more students involved in the issue.

 Correction: This article has been updated to reflect that at the first meeting between students and administrators, a solution was proposed to resolve the controversy surrounding the stained glass window.
 This solution was not necessarily an agreement.Comments powered by Disqus

 Please note All comments are eligible for publication in The Daily Pennsylvanian.